xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 [Week 4](#week-4) | [week 3](#week-3) | [week 2](#week-2) | [week 1](#week-1)

+The bright sunlight made me squint.
+He was born with a squint.
+shim.

 Try **humus** on wheat **pita bread**.
 Don't be afraid to **haggle**: for the moment, it's a buyer's market.